AndrewRozhnev/yatube_project/README.md

+### [WIP] :construction:
 # YaTube – share your minds with others.
-[WIP :construction:]

 ## Description

-**YaTube** created as part of the Yandex.Practicum training program.

-YaTube is a social platform where you can author your own blog, share your minds with the world, and interact with other authors.
+YaTube is a social platform where you can author your own blog, share your minds, and interact with other authors.

+YaTube created as part of the **Yandex.Practicum** training program.

 ## Tech Stack

 - Python 3.10.6
 - Django 4.1.1
-- Jinja2 3.1.2
 - PostgreSQL 14.5
-- Bootstrap 5.2.1
+- Bootstrap 5.2.2

-### Authors
+## Authors

 Andrew Rozhnev
 Yandex.Practicum Team